The Nest

 The Takeaway

-If your home recently ended up BOM, you worry about what it means for your bottom and it.
-It can tell you you will have a more challenging time selling your home.
+If your home recently went BOM, you may worry about what this means for your bottom line.
+It can indicate that you will have a more challenging time selling your home.

 Written By: Ossiana Tepfenhart